-A fascinating 11-day tour to Kerala and Mumbai.
+Kerala and Mumbai, a fascinating 11-day tour.
 The pristine beaches and tranquil backwaters will carve a special place for Kerala in your heart and leave you with memorable experiences of a lifetime.
 The state is a picture-perfect combination of beautiful nature and fascinating attractions.
 On this tour, take a boat cruise on the serene Periyar Lake.
 Relax at the waterfront in Kumarakom, a tourist paradise, with the cool breeze kissing your cheeks.
 Lastly, stay in Mumbai, the Gateway to India for 3 Days before returning home.

 At a glance